 While Raft is powerful, particularly when users configure clusters with 3+ regions and 3+ replicas, we’ve found that at times it doesn’t account for the practical constraints that some of our customers face:

 Two Data-Center (2DC) deployment limitations: In an ideal world, you would have access to three data centers to achieve regional survivability through Raft.
-However, today, many of you might be running their applications on-premises with only two data centers, or are running in parts of the world where there are only two available regions.
+However, today, many of you might be running your applications on-premises with only two data centers, or are running in parts of the world where there are only two available regions.
 You shouldn’t have to compromise on regional survivability just because you only have access to 2DCs.

 Application latency requirements: CockroachDB's Raft replication ensures strict data consistency across nodes through a quorum-based consensus algorithm.
 However, when nodes are distributed across regions, the roundtrip time between the client and cluster for nodes to acknowledge writes can introduce additional latency.